CCWF (Church & Crawford) Notes Receivable: $0.00 Mil (As of Sep. 2023)

 Church & Crawford Business Description

 Church & Crawford Inc is an exploration and production (E&P) services company engaged in fields exploited by well-managed independent oil companies extracting reserves at lower risk and lower cost.
-The Company is focused on optimized production from existing oil & gas wells that promotes reduced production cost and improved production rates.
-It is also focused on domestic and international areas where oil and gas producing companies have reduced the exploration of larger reserves.
+The Company is focused on optimizing production from existing oil & gas wells that promote reduced production cost and improved production rates.
+It is also focused on domestic and international areas where oil and gas-producing companies have reduced the exploration of larger reserves.